 Here is what I've learned/accomplished so far:

-1.Focus on myself. often spend my time straightening up everyone else's stuff only to feel frustrated when they don't maintain my systems or appreciate my efforts.
+1.Focus on myself.
+I often spend my time straightening up everyone else's stuff only to feel frustrated when they don't maintain my systems or appreciate my efforts.
 I've decided this time I will lead by example.
 I'm not touching anyone else's stuff without invitation.
 I began in my closet with Marie Kondo on my kindle like a coach by my side.
 I took her advice and got rid of anything that didn't, "bring me joy."
 Into the pile to leave went anything that needed repair...no more mending on my "to do "list.
 I got rid of most everything that I had gotten second hand and kept only what I had carefully chosen myself.

 2.Keep what you love.
 My motivation all started with a new dress.
 While this is an exercise on having less that new dress makes me feel amazing and I want to have that feeling every time I get dressed.
 I've warned my family that they may just see me in this dress several times a week.
 I'm just gonna rock it out and wear it out.
 I'm done saving my good clothes for special days.
 I realized as I subtracted all that I didn't love that my true style came to the surface.
 When I'm choosing what to wear everything that I look at makes me happy.
 I am much more content with less.